 Inmate's rape conviction overturned days after he's killed

 Largent's rape conviction was overturned Wednesday, Feb.
 15, 2017, four days after he was foun...
-A Maryland man's rape conviction has been overturned four days after he was found beaten to death in a state prison cell.
+Lawyers are asking a federal court in Seattle to order the immediate release of a Seattle-area man detained by immigration agents despite his participation in a federal program to protect those brought to the U.S....
+Lawyers are asking a federal court in Seattle to order the immediate release of a Seattle-area man detained by immigration agents despite his participation in a federal program to protect those brought to the U.S. illegally.
 A Maryland man's rape conviction has been overturned four days after he was found beaten to death in a state prison cell.

 Add your comments below